 How old is Brown Diamond?

-The history of brown diamonds dates back centuries, with the first recorded discovery of brown diamonds in India.
+The history of brown color diamonds dates back centuries, with the first recorded discovery of brown color diamonds in India.
 Ancient texts describe the existence of diamonds of different colors, including coffee, deep brown, caramel, and these diamonds were often used for decorative purposes and as talismans.

 In the 18th century, the first significant deposit of brown diamonds was discovered in Brazil, and these diamonds were initially considered inferior to white diamonds and were used primarily for industrial purposes.
 It wasn’t until the 1980s that the value of natural fancy brown diamonds began to be recognized in the diamond industry.
 At this time, jewelers and diamond cutters began to experiment with using brown diamonds in jewelry designs, and the natural beauty and unique character of these diamonds were finally appreciated.